Meet The Team

-Josh, who has always loved seeing the underdog win, started working with his father-in-law at his cabinetry shop and began helping him in his work with people battling addiction as well.
+Josh started working with his father-in-law at his cabinetry shop and helping him in his work with people battling addiction.
 For Josh, his faith in a redeeming savior was a big part of it.
-He became recovery minster at White’s Ferry Road Church–a strong, diverse, grace-filled congregation there to help people with any type of “hurt, habit or hang-up.”
+He became recovery minster at White’s Ferry Road Church–a strong, diverse congregation there to help people with any type of “hurt, habit or hang-up.”
 At WFR Church, Josh helped establish Celebrate Recovery, now one of the largest CR programs in the county.
+Josh founded The Carpenter Shed in 2016.

 “It’s not just about counting sobriety days here–it’s about changing hearts.
 There’s a step that’s missing between rehab and real life and we try to fill it,” Josh said.
 “We also offer support to our residents who, for some reason or another, just aren’t living up to their potential.
 Our goal is to help young men who think they’re nothing turn into something.”